tetsuo/tetsuo.github.io/articles/couchilla.md

 /* builtin _sum */
 ```

-During compilation this will be replaced with a call to the builtin [`_sum`](https://docs.couchdb.org/en/stable/ddocs/ddocs.html#sum) function of CouchDB.
+During compilation this will be replaced with a call to the builtin [`_sum`](https://docs.couchdb.org/en/stable/ddocs/ddocs.html#sum) function.

-### CommonJS
+### Requiring other modules

-All code should be inside the exported default function, including your `require()` calls.
+All code, including `require()` statements, must be enclosed within the exported default function.

 `views/gamma.map.js`